rschristopher/ischristtrue.com/src/logos/nativity.md

     Glory to God in the highest, and on earth peace, good will toward men.

 And so it was that the birth of the Messiah was announced to the Jews.

-### To the Temple

-!!! quote "Luke 2:21"
-    And when eight days were accomplished for the circumcising of the child, his name was called JESUS, which was so named of the angel before he was conceived in the womb.

-!!! quote "Luke 2:29-32"
-    Lord, now lettest thou thy servant depart in peace, according to thy word:

-    For mine eyes have seen thy salvation,

-    Which thou hast prepared before the face of all people;

-    A light to lighten the Gentiles, and the glory of thy people Israel.